anthonymcglone2022/style-guidelines/README.md

 # style-guidelines
-What goes into a Technical Writing Style Guide
+What goes into a technical writing style guide?